GeneSysElektronik/adma_ros_driver/README.md

 These can be found in the `adma_tools` package.

 ### ROS2CSV-Converter
 This tool subscribes to `/genesys/adma/data_scaled` and `/genesys/adma/status`and generates a CSV file for postprocessing.
 It can be used live or e.g. to convert a rosbag to CSV.
-You just need to execute it in an additional terminal:
+The tool can be used by executing it in an additional terminal:

 ```bash
 # ensure you have sourced the workspace also in this terminal